CyrusKashef/BK_Randomizer/README.txt

 * Allow Save & Quit/Resets: Allows the player to Save & Quit/Reset without affecting the note score totals by limiting the worlds to a possible 127 notes maximum.
 Read "Note Limit Warning" for more details.
 * Scaling Note Doors: Depending on how many notes you set the 810 Note Door Value to, the number of notes needed per proceeding door will be increased/decreased accordingly.
 * Final Note Door Only: Removes all note doors proceeding the 810 Note Door, and sets the value of the 810 Note Door to the desired value.
 A random value can be chosen by clicking the Note button.
+* Final Note Door Only Warning: The game does not have a symbol for the number 9 on the note doors.
+The 6 has been flipped twice in order to make a 9, but sometimes the game doesn't like it.
+Please try to avoid the number 9 when setting the value.
+900 should work, though.
 * Item Carrying Capacity: Sets the number of each item the player can carry before and after visiting Cheato between 0 and 255, inclusively.
 * Note Door Warning: Before opening any Note Door, the player must talk to Bottles at the 50 Note door.
 In order to add to the Quality of Life, a bottles is added to the 810 Note Door Location for Final Note Door Only mode.
 * Item Capacity Warning: I'm not sure if the game will break if you set the After Cheato value to a value smaller than the Before Cheato value.
 Please be weary.